-Whilst mainstream finance is still great for some businesses, many banks now have lending criteria that small businesses are unable to fulfill.
+Whilst mainstream finance is still great for some businesses, since the last recession, banks still have lending criteria that small businesses are unable to fulfill.

 Fortunately, ‘alternative finance’ can offer a viable substitute for entrepreneurs looking for innovative and flexible ways to fund their business growth.

 But before blindly assuming alternative finance is the answer to all your financial woes, there are six things you need to understand before you approach an alternative finance provider looking for funding.

 1. There are many different forms of alternative finance’